farhan-haroon/Autonomous-Navigation/README.md

 Execute the following steps to implement Autonomous Navigation on your robot:

 1. ### SLAM:

-Run SLAM - (Simultaneous Localisation And Mapping)

-The first step is to generate a 2-D Map of the surroundings using the LIDAR.
+The first step is to generate a 2-D Map of the surroundings using the LIDAR and the SLAM (Simultaneous Localisation And Mapping) algorithm.

 Execute the following commands to run SLAM and generate the Map: